katleyachot/DSiA-Research-project-data/README.md

-# DSiA-Research-project-data
+# DSiA-Research-project
+This repository contains scripts for running a temporal call pattern analysis.
+The analysis investigates the changes in hourly and long-term patterns of emergency dispatch services after CAHOOTS ended services in Eugene.
-This repository contains scripts for cleaning the raw CAD data and MCSLC data.
-The plotting_mcslc_cad file aggregates by hour and quarter, then plots a bar chart and line plot to visualize call volume for each service.
+The repository contains scripts for cleaning the raw CAD data and MCSLC data, scripts for exploring patterns through visualizations, and scripts to run difference in differences analyses.

 ## Purpose
 The goal of these steps is to clean the raw call data and to output structured CSV files for analysis

 ## Folder Contents
-cleaningMCSLC.R: Loads raw data, fixes formatting issues, and outputs a cleaned version.

-cleaningCAD.R: Loads raw data, fixes formatting issues, and outputs a cleaned version.
+cleaningMCSLC.R: Loads raw data, fixes formatting issues, and outputs a cleaned version. cleaningCAD.R: Loads raw data, fixes formatting issues, and outputs a cleaned version.

+exploratory_plotting.R: Creates hourly counts and plots hourly distribution and quarterly trends of EPD, CAHOOTS, and MCSLC.

+splitting_cad.R: Splits EPD and SPD CAD data into CAHOOTS and not CAHOOTS, outputs CSVs of the four respective datasets.

+creating_pop_table.R: Creates a dataframe containing Eugene and Springfield population from 2015 to 2025.

+hourly_DiD.R: Performs parallel trend test and difference of differences test of MCSLC and police data, outputs model summary and visualizations of hourly pattern changes.

+yearly_DiD.R: Performs parallel trend test and difference of differences test of MCSLC and police data, outputs model summary and visualizations of long-term pattern changes.

 ## Cleaning Input Files
 - EugeneCAD2015noloc.csv